-For Tashi and Nungshi – the first siblings and twins to climb the Seven Summits and reach the North and South Poles – impossible is nothing.
+For Tashi and Nungshi – the first siblings, twins, and Indian athletes to climb the Seven Summits and reach the North and South Poles – impossible is nothing.
 The tougher the challenge, the better for them.
 If climbing Mount Everest had put them in the list of good climbers, their success at Denali firmly established them as professional and seasoned climbers.

 “That feeling when we finally stood on top of North America cannot be described,” smile Tashi and Nungshi, settling down for an exclusive interview with Global Indian.
 Denali is considered to be the third most isolated peak on Earth after Mt Everest and Mt Aconcagua.

 Climbing mountains was never in the scheme of things until their father Col Virendra Singh Malik enrolled the then 12th graders into the basic mountaineering course at Nehru Institute of Mountaineering (NIM) in Uttarkashi.
 Their father, who’d himself led several dangerous missions, believed that it was exposure to physical danger and challenges that would put one in touch with their true selves.